immutable-js/immutable-js/README.md

-immutable-js
+Persistent Immutable Collections for Javascript
 ============

-Persistent Immutable Collections for Javascript
+TODO: write some example code here, pull some quotes from Scala and Clojure.